 Children love playgrounds- a magical place where they can get away from the pressures of pre-school, let their imaginations roam, and play uninhibited with their friends.
 Parents also love playgrounds- they are a perfect outlet for a kid’s high energy, promote healthy social interaction, and provide hours of free entertainment.
 But it’s not all fun and games- each year in the United States, emergency departments treat more than 200,000 children ages 14 and younger for playground-related injuries, according to the Centers for Disease Control and Prevention (CDC).

-Playground Accident Causes
+Playground Accident Statistics and Causes

 - Approximately 79% of equipment-related injuries are caused by falls.